rancher/steve/pkg/sqlcache/Readme.md

 		if err != nil {
 			panic(err)
 		}
+		// Don't forget to let the cache factory know you're done with
+		// the cache.
+This unlocks a global lock used to prevent
+		// Stop()ing the cache when requests are in flight. defer cacheFactory.DoneWithCache(c)

 		// continueToken will just be an offset that can be used in Resume on a subsequent request to continue
 		// to next page